OrthoPediatrics Earnings Call Transcripts

 -

-Q1 2026 saw 13% revenue growth, margin stability, and strong international and OPSB expansion.
-Guidance was raised for 2026, with new product launches and regulatory wins expected to drive further growth and profitability improvements.
+Q1 2026 saw 13% revenue growth, strong international and OPSB expansion, and improved profitability.
+Guidance was raised for 2026, with new product launches and regulatory wins expected to drive further growth and margin expansion.

 -